Christina Marianne Sjoren Scriven

 Marianne Scriven, a soprano soloist and pianist, taught voice and conducted choirs at three Seventh-day Adventist colleges.
-She has also served as a minister of music, conducted independent choral groups, and is a preferred accompanist.
-More recently, she has worked in health-related services for over two decades.
+She served as a minister of music, conducted independent choral groups, and was a preferred accompanist.
+She also worked in health-related services for over two decades.

-Scriven was born in Stockholm, Sweden, the daughter of Kerstin and Hans S. Sjorén.
+Marianne was born in Stockholm, Sweden, on February 1, 1947, the daughter of Kerstin Anna Brit and Hans Sixten Nathniel Sjorén.
 Marianne and her mother emigrated to the U.S. when she was three, following Hans, who had preceded them six months earlier.
 She would spend her childhood and teenage years in Western Springs, Illinois, near Chicago, where her father had his dental practice.

 From 1953 to 1960 and again from 1963 to 1965, she studied piano under Helen Frisch Cunat of the Chicago Conservatory of Music.
 From 1960 to 1963, she studied piano with Mollie Margolies at the Chicago Musical College of Roosevelt University, now the Chicago College of Performing Arts.
 Beginning in 1960 and continuing for five years, she studied violin with Lily Duvall Schaber at the American Conservatory of Music in Chicago, now located in Hammond, Indiana.

-Sjoren married Charles Scriven, who had completed a B.D. degree at the AU Seminary in 1968.
-They moved to Takoma Park where he served as associate editor of Spectrum, a Seventh-day Adventist periodical, and she taught voice and diction classes as an adjunct faculty member at Columbia Union College during the three years they resided there.
+Following their marriage, they moved to Takoma Park where he served as associate editor of Spectrum, a Seventh-day Adventist periodical, and she taught voice and diction classes as an adjunct faculty member at Columbia Union College, now Washington Adventist University, during the three years they resided there.